jperezvisaires/bertso-ai/ARTICLE/doinuGAN.md

 Yes, an empty midi.
-Apparently our GAN was that smart that prefferred to remain silent instead saying something worse than the silence...
+Apparently our GAN was so smart that it preferred to remain silent instead of saying something worse than silence...
+It went full Simon & Garfunkel and published its own version of the Sound of Silence.

 Why?

-We didn't have many music channels nor doinus.
-The generator might initially learnt that, by swithing all the pixels off, it could trick the dumb discriminator.
-However, during the training, at some point, even the dumb discriminator was able to detect that a blank image was not a real doinu, which meant that all the effort made by the generator to produce blank images from noise were now worthless.
+The images we were trying to create were really sparse, with lots of zeroes and only some ones on the notes being played.
+The generator initially learnt that by switching all the pixels off, it could trick the dumb discriminator at the beginning.
+However, during training, at some point, even the dumbest of discriminators was able to detect that a blank image was not a real doinu, which meant that all the efforts made by the generator to produce blank images from noise were now worthless.
+The generator was not able to adapt fast enough to trick the new discriminator and the training diverged.

-Lesson: Ensure you have enough data.
+To solve the problem of sparse images, we took the argmax of all the columns, esentially turning a 128x1024 image into a a 1x1024 vector.
+This was possible because the doinus only play one note at a time.

+Lesson: Ensure you synthesize your data as much as possible, make life easy for your neural networks.

 ### Round 2: Damn it!
 How cares about mixing different doinus?

-Instead of focusing on a small fraction of the doinus, we took all the database.
+Initially, we wanted the generator to focus on creating one type of doinu only; the most popular doinu: zortziko txikia.
+We only had about 180 usable samples of this kind of doinu, and it soon became apparent that training GANs requires a substantial amount of data just to get barely passable results.
+So instead of focusing on a small fraction of the doinus, we decided to take all the database in the end.
+This meant jumbling all kind of different doinus together, but got us a dataset of around 2700 samples; still really small for GAN training, but worth a shot.

 Yeap, the whole database with the different neurris, rhymes etc.
 Everything.